OrderFlow by Mentilead Back to Home

 Installing OrderFlow takes about a minute.
 The process is the same as any Shopify app — find it in the App Store, click Install, and authorize the permissions.

-- Find OrderFlow in the Shopify App Store.
-Search for "OrderFlow" or "B2B quick order" in the Shopify App Store.
-You can also navigate directly from a link on our website.
+1. Find OrderFlow in the Shopify App Store.
+Search for "OrderFlow" or "B2B quick order" in the Shopify App Store, or go straight to the direct App Store listing.

 Products sync automatically on first install — no manual action needed.
 OrderFlow fetches your entire product catalog in the background and caches it for fast search performance.
 The sync typically completes within a few minutes depending on your catalog size.
-After the initial sync, webhooks keep everything up to date automatically whenever you add, update, or remove products.
+After the initial sync, OrderFlow keeps your catalog up to date automatically — product changes you make in Shopify are picked up by a daily reconciliation, and you can trigger an immediate refresh anytime from the Products page.

 If you have a very large catalog (10,000+ products), the initial sync may take a bit longer.
 You can monitor progress on the Products page in the admin.
 Once the sync is complete, your quick order page is ready to use.